-Peter Coukoulis, a Marine veteran, has suffered from Post-Traumatic Stress Disorder (PTSD) for the past three years.
-He served in the Marines, but the transition back to civilian life has been difficult because of his PTSD.
-The 26-year-old has been in treatment for the condition.
+Peter Coukoulis, a Marine veteran, has suffered from Post-Traumatic Stress Disorder (PTSD).
+He served in the Marines, but the transition back to civilian life was difficult because of his PTSD.
+The then-26-year-old was getting treatment for the condition.

-A few weeks before Christmas, Coukoulis received a very special early Christmas gift.
+A few weeks before Christmas 2016, Coukoulis received a very special early Christmas gift.
 While sitting at home and surrounded by family, Coukoulis was given a large box to open.
 Inside the box?
 Well, you have to watch the moment for yourself.

 Coukoulis' reaction was priceless, and it's evident that the puppy absolutely adores him, even though she's only met him for about ten seconds.
 We bet that these two will become best friends.